 I don’t coach women around weight loss, but If you’d like support with releasing excess weight, I invite you to check out Expert Support for Hormone Health

 Many women start weight loss programs that ask them to cut out major food groups or engage in high intensity workouts and still don’t get the results they want.
 Or they get immediate results only to put the weight back on plus more in a year or less.

-When this happens, it's most likely due to hormonal imbalances triggered by stress, food sensitivities, nutrient deficiencies, and gut health.
+When this happens, it’s most likely due to the diet being unsustainable, meaning too strict or unmanageable for your lifestyle.
+Sometimes it’s due to hormonal imbalances triggered by stress, food sensitivities, nutrient deficiencies, and gut health.